Impact of Nuclear Reaction Rate Uncertainties on Type I X-ray Burst Nucleosynthesis: A Monte Carlo Study: Introduction

+Motivated by the above considerations and to address gaps in previous studies, we conduct a comprehensive Monte Carlo study to assess how different treatments of reaction rate uncertainties affect XRB nucleosynthesis.
+In particular, we focus on the variations in final ash compositions, as well as key reactions shaping the burst ashes.
+We first examine the impacts of the two representative sampling schemes in the temperature-independent Monte Carlo method with the REACLIB library~\citep{Cyburt2010}, analyzing their influence on final abundances and the identification of key reactions.
+We then extend this analysis by implementing a temperature-dependent Monte Carlo method based on the STARLIB library.
+Together, the three Monte Carlo schemes are compared to evaluate the sensitivity of XRB nucleosynthesis to the treatments of reaction rate uncertainties.

-This paper is organized as follows: Section~\ref{sec:Method and Input Physics} provides a detailed description of the models and methods employed in our study.
-In Section~\ref{sec:Result}, we present the results of our simulations.
+This paper is organized as follows: Section~\ref{sec:Method and Input Physics} provides a detailed description of the models and methods used in our studies.
+Section~\ref{sec:Result} presents the results of our simulations.
 Finally, Section~\ref{sec:Discussion and Conclusion} discusses the implications of our findings and draws conclusions.